-Celebrating 58 years of musical excellence, MYSO has grown to become the nation’s largest youth orchestra program and one of the most respected, with more than 900 of Southeastern Wisconsin’s finest young musicians, ages 8 to 18.
-Concerts are held from November through June at various venues in the area.
+Celebrating more than 59 years of musical excellence, MYSO has grown to become one of the nation’s largest youth orchestra programs with more than 1,000 of southeastern Wisconsin’s finest young musicians, ages 8 to 18.
+Concerts are held from October through May at various area venues.
 325 W. Walnut St., Milwaukee; Telephone: (414) 267-2950; Website: www.myso.org.

 Celebrating more than 30 years of new music, Present Music commissions, performs and records the music of living composers.
 158 N. Broadway, Milwaukee.
 Telephone: (414) 217-0711; Website: www.presentmusic.org.

 Celebrating its 85th season with six concerts a year, three Masterworks and three Pops concerts.
 800 Center St., Racine.
 Telephone: (262) 636-9285; Website: www.racinesymphony.org.

 Presents small chamber ensemble concerts to large opera theatre productions, and classically leaning repertoire to progressively contemporary works that push the boundaries of music.
 UWM's flagship music venue is the Helene Zalazo Center for the Performing Arts.
 2400 E. Kenwood Blvd., Milwaukee.
 Telephone: (414) 229-4308; Website: www.arts.uwm.edu/calendar.

 Live music, classically performed at various Waukesha-area venues.
 Telephone (262) 297-9310; Website: www.choralunion.org.